AlexanderHarrison/clocc/readme.md

 # Clocc

-A simple lines of code counter in C. Linux only.
+A simple lines of code counter in C.

+Reason why you should not use clocc:
+- It is linux only.
-Clocc currently has bad error messages and might crash :P
+- It has bad error messages.
+- It might crash.
+- It only supports C, C++, Rust, and Python.

+Reason why you might want to use clocc:
+- You want to modify a loc counter for your own purposes.
+- You want something simple to build.
+- You care about startup time and small binaries.

 ```
 clocc [directory]